kobtea/sumologic-terraform-provider/docs/r/sumologic_role.md

 - `name` - (Required) The name of the role.
 - `description` - (Optional) The description of the role.
 - `filter_predicate` - (Optional) A search filter to restrict access to specific logs.
-- `users` - (Optional) List of user identifiers to assign the role to.
 - `capabilities` - (Optional) List of capabilities associated with this role.
 - `lookup_by_name` - (Optional) Configures an existent role using the same 'name' or creates a new one if non existent.
 Defaults to false.
 - `destroy` - (Optional) Whether or not to delete the role in Sumo when it is removed from Terraform.
 Defaults to true.